Autumn 2016-2017Catalog update: May 16, 2016

 Bachelor of Arts in Computing students who are enrolled via the

-School for New Learning are eligible for this program.
+School for New Learning (SNL) are also eligible for this program.
 Interested

 students who meet the admission criteria for a combined degree should

-contact Kenn Skorupa at SNL for more information
+contact Kenn Skorupa in SNL for more information

 Students in the combined degree program take a maximum of three graduate level courses that count toward both their bachelor's and master's degree requirements.
 Students may enroll in graduate level coursework in the junior and senior year only.
 Students in the combined degree program will receive the bachelor's degree after meeting all graduation requirements including the minimum credit hours required for graduation.To earn the master's degree, the student must earn as many additional graduate credit hours as needed to reach the minimum number of graduate credit hours required in that master's degree.
 Only CDM courses can be taken as part of this program.
-The J.D./M.S. and Ph.D. degrees are not eligible for the combined degree program.
+Advanced programs (e.g., JD/MS, MFA, and PhD) are not eligible for the combined degree program.

 Cumulative GPA and course grades will be reviewed after each Autumn, Winter, and Spring Quarter.